Dark Was the Night, Cold Was the Ground: Music

 Johnson's recording of "Dark Was the Night, Cold Was the Ground" was selected by the Library of Congress as a 2010 addition to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".
 The Wire included the song in their 1998 list of "100 Records That Set the World on Fire (While No One Was Listening)".
 The staff wrote that Blind Willie "recorded nothing else like this and, therefore, it has no equal in recorded music, even though Ry Cooder has made a good living scoring movies following its lead."
 They further noted that the song could retrospectively be described as ambient music as it is "a piece of country gospel improvisation, slide guitar with vocal hums and moans, but no lyrics."

-Film
+Usage in film and television

-“Dark was the Night, Cold was the Ground” was used on the Oscar-nominated soundtrack to Pier Paolo Pasolini's classic film, The Gospel According to St Matthew, in scenes where Judas Iscariot laments betraying Christ and a cripple asks to be healed.
-Ry Cooder based his soundtrack to the Palme d'Or-winning film, Paris, Texas on "Dark was the Night, Cold was the Ground", which he has described as "the most soulful, transcendent piece in all American music."
-Wim Wenders, the director of Paris, Texas, included Blind Willie Johnson's music and life in his 2003 documentary The Soul of a Man, produced for the PBS series "The Blues".
+“Dark Was the Night, Cold Was the Ground” was used on the Oscar-nominated soundtrack to Pier Paolo Pasolini's film The Gospel According to St Matthew, in scenes where Judas Iscariot laments betraying Christ and a cripple asks to be healed.
+Ry Cooder based his soundtrack to the film Paris, Texas on "Dark Was the Night, Cold Was the Ground", which he has described as "the most soulful, transcendent piece in all American music."
+The television show The West Wing refers to the song and its impact to the Voyager Program in the Season 5, episode 13 "The Warfare of Genghis Khan" and plays the song at the end of the episode.
+Wim Wenders, the director of Paris, Texas, included Blind Willie Johnson's music and life in his 2003 documentary The Soul of a Man.
+The song was used in Martin Scorsese's 2023 film Killers of the Flower Moon.